michael105/michael105/README.md

 64kB (without kernel) seems to be possible, but there won't be much space left for manuals an other useful things.<br>
 <br>-->
 <br>
-Started programming with Basic, to head on to Pascal, later Cpp, did a lot with perl, some Java, to finally go back to C and Assembly.
+Started programming with Basic, to head on to Pascal, later Cpp, did a lot with perl, some Java, to finally go back to C, Assembly and shelled scripts.
 <br>
 Did play with sql, css, html, and such.<br>
 <br>